realXtend/doc/netgames/api_complexity_analysis.rst

 --------------

-the many areas of analysis outside the focus here (scalability, efficiency of the networking etc)
+the many areas of analysis outside the focus here (scalability, efficiency of the networking, security, ..)

+The minimal examples may not be complete, true networked play implementations with error checking etc. (can we check this?)

 TODO